daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 NWOG it's a true dynamic FVG.
 So market algorithm does is deliver price in it to offer fair value to marketplace, not necessary for us, but for large funds and SM.
-Once price goes here large funds either come in or get taken out
+Once price goes here large funds either come in or get taken out.

 1) Market goes up for Buy-stops or re-deliver into inefficiency like FVG upper.
 That it: it's either going up for that reason for long to sell their long positions too, or it's going up to start a new sell-off